prologin/prolotheme/README.md

 ### Divide the subject in multiple sections

 A subject can be very long...
-It is strongly recommanded to divide it into multiple subsection adding this line to the front-matter of `index.md`
+It is strongly recommended to divide it into multiple subsection adding this line to the front-matter of `index.md`

 ```toml